demisto/content/Packs/Ansible_Powered_Integrations/Integrations/Linux/README.md

 ### linux-supervisorctl
 ***
-Manage the state of a program or group of programs running via supervisord Further documentation availiable at https://docs.ansible.com/ansible/2.9/modules/supervisorctl_module.html
+Manage the state of a program or group of programs running via supervisord Further documentation available at https://docs.ansible.com/ansible/2.9/modules/supervisorctl_module.html

 #### Base Command